 In 2010 I picked up my life and moved to Key West!
 It was always my favorite vacation spot with its lively arts-packed cultural environment and sunshine.
 I was always fascinated by science, so when a friend who owns a spa told me about electrolysis I was intrigued.
 After having some treatments myself I decided to go to electrolysis school.
 I graduated from the Sharon Verbanic-Smith Electrolysis Institute in 2010 and opened my own practice in Key West shortly after.
-I am now part of the team at the All About You Day Spa in Key West, and am providing high quality, life-changing treatment to many satisfied clients.
+I am now part of the team at the Tranquility Spa in Key West, and am providing high quality, life-changing treatment to many satisfied clients.

 Perhaps I have come full circle.
 My mother was a professional nail technician at a spa.Certifications